aconaway1/kk4ehj-configs/README.md

 ```
 #  Some of the working config files
 There may be quite a few files in the config directory, but these are actually working.
 Yes, I know I need to learn what branches are.  :)
-* **direwolf.conf-aprsbeacon-gpsd-simple** : This queries a remote GPSD server for location and configured direwolf to act like a tracker.
+* **direwolf/direwolf.conf-aprsbeacon-gpsd-simple** : This queries a remote GPSD server for location and configured direwolf to act like a tracker.
+* **direwolf/direwolf.conf-winlink-simple** : This sets up Direwolf to be a network-based KISS TNC.
+The idea is that you plug your Pi in to your radio and run the Winlink client on you laptop or shack computer to connect and get out.
+* **direwolf/direwolf.service** : This is the startup script for Direwolf to run in the background.
+It makes sure that `/etc/direwolf.conf` exists before running.
+* **bpq/linbpq.service** : This is the startup script for LinBQP to run in the background.
+LinBQP isn't packaged as gracefully as Direwolf, so it's a little convoluted.
+The important part is the `After` directive, which makes sure Direwolf is running before LinBPQ fires up.